herrera-ignacio/oopnotes/README.md

 * Separation between view and model allows graphic designers to focus on the UI part and programmers on development, without interfering with each other.
 * Because of the loose couplin between view and model, each part can be modified/extended witohut afecting the other
 * Maintaining each part is easier because the responsibilities are clear
+# Observer Pattern in Reactive Programming
+In simple terms, the concept of reactive programming is to __react to many events, streams of events__, while keeping our code clean.

+We will fous on a framework called [ReactiveX](http://reactivex.io/) which is defined as an API for _asynchronous programming with observable streams_.
+The core entity in ReactiveX is called an __Observale__.

+You can think of an Observable as a stream that can push or emit data to the Observer, and it can also emit events.

+Here are two quotes from the documentation available:

+> An Observable is the core type in ReactiveX.
+It serially pushes items, known as emissions, through a series of operators until it finally arrives at an Observer, where they are consumed.

+> Push-based (rather than pull-based) iteration opens up powerful new possibilities to express code and concurrency much more quickly.
+Because an Observable treats events as data and data as events, composing the two together becomes trivial

+ #### Use Cases

+* __Cllection Pipeline__

+> Collection pipelines are a programming pattern where you organize some computation as a sequence of operations which compose by taking a collection as output of one operation and feeding it into the next.

+We can use an Observable to do operations such as __map and reduce__ or __groupby__ on sequences of objects when processing data.

+Observables ca be created for diverse functions such as button events, requests, and RSS or Twitter Feeds.

+ #### Implementation

+We will approach a possible implementation, using `RxPY` in a Python environment.
+Please check the `reactiveObserver` folder.